jmdeleon/docker-drupal/README.md

 Get the image:

-	docker pull wadmiraal/drupal
+	docker pull (TODO)

 Running it
 ----------

 For optimum usage, map some local directories to the container for easier development.
 I personally create at least a `modules/` directory which will contain my custom modules.
 You can do the same for your themes.

-The container exposes its `80` port (Apache), its `3306` port (MySQL) and its `22` port (SSH).
+The container exposes its `80` port (Apache), its `3306` port (MySQL) , its `5432` port (PostgreSQL) and its `22` port (SSH).
 Make good use of this by forwarding your local ports.
 You should at least forward to port `80` (using `-p local_port:80`, like `-p 8080:80`).
 A good idea is to also forward port `22`, so you can use Drush from your local machine using aliases, and directly execute commands inside the container, without attaching to it.

 Here's an example just running the container and forwarding `localhost:8080` and `localhost:8022` to the container:

-	docker run -d -p 8080:80 -p 8022:22 -t wadmiraal/drupal
+	docker run -d -p 8080:80 -p 8022:22 -t yourname/drupal

 ### Writing code locally

 Here's an example running the container, forwarding port `8080` like before, but also mounting Drupal's `sites/all/modules/custom/` folder to my local `modules/` folder.
 I can then start writing code on my local machine, directly in this folder, and it will be available inside the container:

-	docker run -d -p 8080:80 -v `pwd`/modules:/var/www/sites/all/modules/custom -t wadmiraal/drupal
+	docker run -d -p 8080:80 -v `pwd`/modules:/var/www/sites/all/modules/custom -t yourname/drupal

 ### Using Drush